 - 2 garlic cloves minced

-- 3 scallions sliced, white and green separated
+- 3 scallions sliced, white and green parts separated

 - 1.5 cups long grain basmati rice rinsed

-Drain, then add beans to the slow cooker, along with coconut milk, rice, garlic, thyme, all spice, ginger, white parts of scallions, kosher salt, & red pepper flakes.
+- Drain, then add beans to the slow cooker, along with the stock, coconut milk, lime juice, rice, garlic, thyme, allspice, ginger, white parts of scallions, kosher salt, & red pepper flakes.

-Serve hot, garnished with green parts of scallion
+- Serve hot, garnished with green parts of the scallion